-We arrived in Nikko too late today to take in the Unesco World Heritage temples.
+We arrived in Nikko too late in the afternoon to take in the UNESCO World Heritage temples.
 So, we took a walk from our hotel up near the wooded sites where the temples are.
 At the end of a 16th Century bridge was this Shinto shrine tucked into a hillside right next to the highway.
-We were so busy looking at the river and bridge on the other side of the road, we almost missed it.
+We were so busy looking at the river and the 17th Century Shinkyo Bridge on the other side of the road, we almost missed it.
 I have no idea when it was built, but it certainly has some age on it.
 From the messages pasted to the lintels, I would guess, however, that it's still getting good use today.

 Get all our travel tips delivered to your inbox